 On iOS 15, long-pressing a contact would reveal a contextual menu with options for messaging, calling, FaceTiming, emailing, or paying the contact (left screenshot below).
 On iOS 16, there are new Copy, Share, Make This My Card, and Delete Contact options (right screenshot below).

 While Game Center hasn't been the most useful service on iPhone, you'll have easier access to seeing what games your friends are playing and how they're doing.
 The Contacts app will list all your Game Center friends' profiles, so you don't have to go into the Settings app to find them.
-This feature will come to iOS 16 in a later update.

 Lock screen widgets are one of the most amazing new iOS 16 features, and Apple has developed a few for apps such as Calendar, Clock, and Reminders.
 However, Apple did not make a lock screen widget for the Contacts app.
 Still, third-party apps can also make lock screen widgets, and a few worth mentioning include: